mariushelf/notes_to_self/README.md

 To [prevent](https://www.techrepublic.com/article/how-to-fix-the-docker-and-ufw-security-flaw/) this you can add `DOCKER_OPTS="--iptables=false"` to `/etc/default/docker` and restart Docker (`sudo systemctl restart docker`).

+To then allow a certain port again, run e.g. `sudo ufw allow <port_number>`, e.g, `sudo ufw allow 27017` for the mongodb default port.

 # numpy

 * assignment to sliced arrays: